 Naturally, you can use United MileagePlus miles to book United award flights.
 A one-way Business Saver award from Australia to the United States will cost 80,000 United miles + $114.28 taxes.
 (In the opposite direction, the taxes are only $38.98.)

 But as United is a member of Star Alliance, you can use miles with any other Star Alliance airline to book a seat.
 One option that is accessible to most Australian frequent flyers is Singapore Airlines KrisFlyer miles.
 You can transfer points from most Australian credit card reward programs to the KrisFlyer program.
 Alternatively, it’s also possible to transfer points from Virgin Australia Velocity to KrisFlyer.

-It costs 117,000 KrisFlyer miles + $114.28 in taxes to fly United Business Class from Australia to North America.
-That’s equivalent to 157,950 Velocity points.
-Admittedly, that is more Velocity points than you would spend flying Virgin Australia to Los Angeles – but at least it’s another option if you can’t find any Business Reward seats with Virgin.
+It costs 117,000 KrisFlyer miles + $114.28 in taxes to fly United Business Class from Australia to North America one-way.
+That’s equivalent to 181,350 Velocity points (as of 1 January 2019).
+Admittedly, that is more Velocity points than you would spend flying Virgin Australia to Los Angeles – but at least it’s another option if you can’t find any Business Reward seats with Virgin Australia.

-Alternatively, for those that don’t mind flying the long way around, it costs 118,000 KrisFlyer miles + $123.93 to fly Singapore Airlines from Sydney to Houston with stops in Singapore and Manchester.
+Alternatively, for those that don’t mind flying the long way around, it costs 118,000 KrisFlyer miles + $123.93 to fly Singapore Airlines one-way from Sydney to Houston with stops in Singapore and Manchester.
+(This increases to 121,000 KrisFlyer miles from 24 January 2019.)
 Depending on your perspective, that’s either extraordinary value or an extraordinary waste of time!

 Would you like help with redeeming your frequent flyer points?